google_counter

 Fill in the "Get a free quote" form to contact a Booking Health medical advisor for further assistance in choosing a hospital and treatment method, or simply send your request to the hospital on the chosen webpage for the aquablation treatment in Germany.

-Frequently asked questions of our patients
+Frequently asked questions of our patients with BPH

 Aquablation therapy is a one-of-a-kind modern treatment for benign prostatic hyperplasia.
-It is a minimally invasive robotic robotic technology guided by ultrasound imaging.
-This ensures precise and safe partial removal of the prostate tissues.
+It is a minimally invasive robotic technology guided by ultrasound imaging.
+This ensures precise and safe partial removal of the excess prostate tissues.

-The cost of surgical aquablation is calculated individually, depending on the hospital, the complexity of the clinical case, and whether postoperative recovery is required.
+The cost of surgical aquablation treatment is calculated individually, depending on the hospital, the complexity of the clinical case, and whether postoperative recovery is required.
 The cost for treatment in Germany usually starts from 6,500 euros.

 Most patients do not need medication after aquablation therapy, though some may still require bladder treatment.
 Hospital stays typically last 1-2 nights, and most patients can return to their normal lives, avoiding any strenuous activity within one to two weeks.